slemanz/FIRMWARE_DUMP/MASTER1/notes/11_hardfault.md

 As explained in Exception handling sequences, Cortex-M processors use stacking to automatically push a number of registers to stack memory on exception entry, then use unstacking to restore those registers from stack memory when returning to the pre-empted context.

+## Error reporting when fault happens

+- Implement the handler which takes some remedial actions
+- Implement a user call back to report errors
+- Reset the microcontroller/Processor
+- For an OS environment, the task that triggered the fault can be terminated and restarted
+- Report the fault status register and fault address register values
+- Report additional information of stack frame through debug interface such as printf

 ---

 Next: [12.
 System Level Services](12_system_level.md)